dpp/lawyersongithub/index.md

 Student of Computer Science at the University of Colorado at Boulder.

-Expected Admission to the Patent Bar Spring 2017.
+Expected Admission to the Patent Bar in Spring 2017.

 # Lawyers *at* GitHub